likoz2/Lectures/CSharp/PaperWork/introduction_again_and_slowly.md

 Okay that ain't much but it's an honest start.

 ## Your first algorithm
-Lets create a sorting algorithm that sorts 4 values
+Lets create a sorting algorithm that sorts 4 values.
 ```csharp
 public static void Main(string[] args) {
     int a = 5;